Serfdom in Moldavia and Wallachia: Ending

 The life and status of serfs gradually worsened during the 18th century.
 There were cases in which serfs were sold individually by their landlords, breaking them from the land which they worked or even their family.
 The peasants complained to the Hospodar that they no longer were treated like serfs, but more like slaves.

 Some serfs fled their estates to other ones which were sufficiently far away that their previous landlord could not find them.
 As there was always a need for more manpower, the new landlord usually accepted the stray serfs without questioning their origin.
 In the aftermath of the Austro-Russian–Turkish War (1735–39), the harsh conditions of the serfs led to depopulation of entire villages or even regions, as serfs fled towards other places, often in the mountains or even in Transylvania.
 The landlords saw that without a workforce, they could lose everything, so some released their serfs, allowing them to work their land as before, but as free peasants in exchange of a rent.
-Peasants who had fled were enticed to return by being given special contracts, as were Transylvanians, who were encouraged to settle.
+Special contracts were used to induce fleeing peasants to return, and Transylvanians were encouraged to settle down.

 The abolishment of serfdom was made by Constantine Mavrocordatos, who ruled successively Wallachia and Moldavia, following the consultation of the boyars' councils in order to standardize the conditions of the peasants and to stop the resistance movement of the peasants.
 The abolishment was enacted on August 5, 1746 in Wallachia and August 6, 1749 in Moldavia.

 Following the abolishment, Wallachia and Moldavia witnessed a flow of immigrants from Transylvania, which still had serfdom.